How Do I Choose A Nozzle for A Boom Sprayer?

 Final Thoughts

 It is crucial to have the right spray nozzle for the job.
 If you use the incorrect size nozzle, you can spray too much or too little.
 Which can be costly or render your spraying ineffective.
 The wrong nozzle type can lead to unwanted drift that may harm other people’s fields or lawns.
-Hopefully, this information will be helpful in selecting the right spray nozzle for your boom.
+Hopefully, this information will help select the right spray nozzle for your boom.

 I have more than a decade of experience using, building, studying, and testing sprayers in several applications.
 With the knowledge I have gained I want to provide straight forward and detailed answers for DIY homeowners, farmers, and commercial turf and tree care pros.